Funerals in Ghana are not only an occasion to mourn. They are also an opportunity to celebrate the life of the dearly departed.

 Ghana is graced with 540km of stunning, sandy coastline.
-Most of it is undeveloped and many of its beaches are like private paradises waiting to be explored.
-To the east are Ada, Keta and Prampram, and to the west, Brenu, Busua, Anomabo and Axim.
-In the capital, Labadi Beach is a major attraction for locals and visitors alike.
+Most of it is undeveloped, and many of its beaches are like private paradises waiting to be explored.
+To the east are Ada, Keta, and Prampram, and to the west, Brenu, Busua, Anomabo, and Axim.
+Labadi Beach is a major attraction for locals and visitors alike in the capital.

-Ecotourism has become popular over the last few years and there are now a few eco lodges in the Axim area.
-If you are lucky you can watch nesting turtles or even seen migratory whales passing Ghana's coastal waters.
+Ecotourism has become popular over the last few years, and there are now a few eco-lodges in the Axim area.
+If lucky, you can watch nesting turtles or even see migratory whales passing Ghana's coastal waters.

 A very clean beach on the Atlantic Ocean coast is just 3 miles from Kopeyia in the town of Denu.
 Dagbe Centre students who know how to swim and those who want to relax between classes and/or on the weekends are taken here.

-Please be aware, that there is also crime in Ghana.
-Be careful when moving around and going to places by your self (either go with someone who is local or do it by your self during the day).
-Do not take pictures of people working in the market without asking for their permission first, as they generally do not like that.
+Please be aware that there is also a crime in Ghana.
+Be careful when moving around and going to places by yourself (either go with someone local or do it yourself during the day).
+Please do not take pictures of people working in the market without asking for their permission first, as they generally do not like that.
 Have a trusted guide on your side.
 If you are a white person, you are likely to pay more…

 Market, the Do's

-As this is a market, bargain if you like to buy more expensive items!.
-Kente clothes is a good start, as this is a typical Ghanaian made souvenir.
+This is a market, a bargain if you like to buy more expensive items!
+Kente clothes are a good start, as this is a typical Ghanaian-made souvenir.
 If you need anything you haven't been able to find, you can most probably find it at Makola Market: Shoes, towels, sunglasses, beaded jewelry, bags, hats, a water basin, a chair, smoked fish, veggies - anything.
-Be conscious about your surroundings, hang on to what you are carrying, and have fun.
+Be conscious about your surroundings, hang on to what you carry, and have fun.

-Denu market is the traditional cloth, beads and food market with various printed and woven cloth.
+Denu market is the traditional cloth, beads, and food market with various printed and woven fabrics.
 This market is open once every five days.
 Students have the rare opportunity to see beads and other traditional wares being sold at the market and can make purchases of anything that interests them with the help of a staff member for a good bargain.
-Students are able buy cloth to use in making shirts, dresses, pants and more.
+Students can buy clothes to make shirts, dresses, pants, and more.